s-sepanski/technical-interview/knowledge-by-topic/cloud-computing/aws/aws-services/bedrock/rag.md

 # RAG with Bedrock
 RAG with Bedrock works like this: for any given prompt, Bedrock searches for relevant information in a "Knowledge Base".
 The Knowledge Base is backed by a Vector Database.
 To create the data in the vector database:
   - Bedrock takes care of eerything.
 Bedrock takes care of creating Vector Embeddings in the database of your choice based on your data

+When you use RAG in the AWS console, the sources (Knowledge Bases) used for RAG will be cited (just like in NotebookLM)
+## Use Cases for RAG with Bedrock
+- customer service chatbot
+  - knowledge base - products, features, specifications, troubleshooting guides, and FAQs
+- legal reseaarch and analysis
+  - knowledge base - laws, regulations, case precedents, legal opinions, expert analysis
+- healthcare question-answering
+  - knowledge base - diseases, treatments, clinical guidelines, research papers, patients, etc
 ## Can you use a google cloud database for generating vector embeddings for amazon bedrock?
 You can use a Google Cloud database (such as BigQuery, Firestore, or AlloyDB) to store and manage your data, but generating vector embeddings for Amazon Bedrock typically involves using Bedrock’s own models or other embedding models (like those from AWS SageMaker or open-source libraries).